The Board of Directors has the six standing committees described below:

 The Compensation Committee establishes and reviews the overall compensation philosophy, reviews and approves the salaries and other compensation of certain employees, including all executive officers of Duke Energy, reviews and approves compensatory agreements with executive officers, approves equity grants and reviews the effectiveness of, and approves changes to, compensation programs.
 This committee also makes recommendations to the Board of Directors on compensation for outside directors.

-This committee met 10 times in 2012.
-Currently, the Compensation Committee members are E. Marie McKee (Chair), Daniel R. DiMicco, Ann M. Gray and James H. Hance, Jr. Each of these members of the Compensation Committee are considered to be “independent” within the meaning of the NYSE’s listing standards and the Company’s categorical standards for independence, to be “outside directors” within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended (the “Internal Revenue Code”) and, other than Mr. DiMicco, to be “non-employee directors” within the meaning of Rule 16b-3 of the Exchange Act.
+This committee met 9 times in 2013.
+Currently, the Compensation Committee members are E. Marie McKee (Chair), Ann M. Gray, James H. Hance, Jr. and Carlos A. Saladrigas.
+Each of these members of the Compensation Committee are considered to be “independent” within the meaning of the NYSE’s listing standards and the Company’s categorical standards for independence, to be “outside directors” within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended (the “Internal Revenue Code”) and, other than Mr. DiMicco, to be “non-employee directors” within the meaning of Rule 16b-3 of the Exchange Act.

 - Finance and Risk Management Committee Overview